Klamotek/Unibealphafold_tutorial/README.md

 8. Fill up all placeholders in the file

+!!!
+IMPORTANT !!!
+USE _ as space otherwise it could not work

 9. To close and save the file use Ctrl + O and Ctrl + X

 10. If you change the name of the file use later your named file